chrisdevisser/ff12-tza-guide/ff12-tza-perfect-game.md

 ![](https://i.imgur.com/D9qUbwY.png)

 - 3x Bomb Ashes (40% at L0 or 10% steal from Bomb)
-- 9x Fire Stone (55% steal or 25% at L0 from Bomb)
 - Kilimweave Shirt\* (3% steal from Zombie (female), power drained)
 - [4] Pointy Hat (75%, 30%)